British lorry driver denies murdering wife after remains found at Co Cork home

 She had been missing from her home since March 2017.

-Police in Co Cork found her skeletal remains in October 2023, buried beneath a concrete floor under the stairwell of their home.
+Police found her skeletal remains in October 2023, buried beneath a concrete floor under the stairwell of their home.

 After she was reported missing, a major search operation took place at her home and surrounding areas.